 Installation can range from easy to complicated.
 A permanently installed system should always be done by a professional.
 Most brake systems have a breakaway switch and cable too.

 Towing a car is not very different from towing a heavy trailer to a truck.
 However, there are a few notable differences.
 First, the car is connected to the RV but it’s not a fixed connection.
 Also, all four wheels of the car being towed remain on the ground.
 This requires some “steering” on the part of the car.
 Unless you’re able to brake during a stop, there needs to be stopping power that will compensate for the RV and the dinghy.
 If the hitch or tow bar fails, the braking device needs to bring the dinghy to a stop.
 This is why your braking system is important and you should familiarize yourself with how it works before taking a long trip.

 Choosing a Vehicle

 First, make sure your car is dinghy-towable.
 Some cars do not receive lubrication when the engine is not running.
 If you tow this type of car you will damage it severely when towing at highway speed limits.
 A handy annual guide published by Motorhome lists all the current vehicles that can be towed.
 It also gives vehicle weight, transmission, speed and distance limits.
 These limits need to be taken seriously.
-If a car is listed as not towable past 60 miles an hour it really cannot do 65 without incurring damage.
+If a car is listed as not towable past 60 miles an hour, it really cannot do 65 without incurring damage.

 Baseplates and Tow Bar

 A baseplate mounts to the frame under the front of the car and attaches to a tow bar.
 Sometimes, the baseplate is bolt-on or it may require the removal of the front of the vehicle.
 Do some research to see if there is a baseplate made for your specific vehicle.
 Most people use tow bars that mount to the motorhome and connect to the car being towed.
 Make sure your tow bar is rated for the weight of your vehicle.

-There is no way of plugging your tow vehicle into your motorhome to have running lights and turn signal.
-Your brake lights will work if you have them set up to a braking system, but for your other lights to work, you have three choices:
+There is no way of plugging your tow vehicle into your RV to have running lights and turn signals.
+However, your brake lights will work if you have them set up to a braking system.

-- Getting one-way diodes hardwired into the tow car’s electrical system.
+- Getting one-way diodes hardwired into the tow car’s electrical system

-- Installing independent bulbs in the taillight fixtures of the tow vehicle to mimic a trailer connection.
+- Installing independent bulbs in the taillight fixtures of the tow vehicle to mimic a trailer connection

-- Using auxiliary lights like tow-truck drivers use.
+- Using auxiliary lights like tow-truck drivers use

 In all three cases, it’s best to have a professional do the installation.

 The information in this article was obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
-The definitions, terms and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
+The definitions, terms and coverage in a given policy may be different than those suggested here.
+Such policy will be governed by the language contained therein.